-Fig 8. - Box-whisker plots for definition-wise distributions of spatiotemporal LLJ characteristics (a) jet core height;

-(b) jet core speed; and (c) jet duration over the entire domain.
-Note: the whiskers on the boxplots extend from the 75th percentile to plus 1.5\ times the inter-quartile range, and from the 25th percentile to 1.5\ times the inter-quartile range.
+Fig 8. - Box-whisker plots for definition-wise distributions of spatiotemporal LLJ characteristics (a) jet core height; (b) jet core speed; and (c) jet duration over the entire domain.
+Note: the whiskers on the boxplots extend from the 75th percentile to plus 1.5 times the inter-quartile range, and from the 25th percentile to 1.5 times the inter-quartile range.
 Points beyond those values are defined as outliers and plotted as individual points.

-For criteria group 2 featuring LLJ definitions commonly used in literature separately or in tandem, (2 ms-1 fixed, 20% variable), the spatial distribution of LLJ frequency is sensitive to the threshold employed, particularly in regions of sloping and complex terrain (Figure 9).
-As illustrated by Figure 7 using output for a single grid cell, it is evident that algorithms using the two different criteria flag different periods as indicative of the presence of LLJs.
-The tendency for variable criteria to extract lower wind speed LLJs and for fixed criteria to extract higher speed LLJs is potentially evident in frequency differences between groups across varying terrain; for the area of high elevation in the west of the state, fixed criteria extract a higher frequency of LLJs than variable criteria on the western side of the terrain elevation.
-Conversely, on the eastern side, LLJs are extracted with higher frequency when a variable criterion is utilized.
-It is thus possible that variations in flow velocity over complex terrain contribute to the frequency differences in LLJs extracted by each criterion (Helbig et al., 2016).
+For criteria group 2 (2 ms-1 fixed, 20% variable), the spatial distribution of LLJ frequency differs markedly (Figure

+- 9).
+As illustrated by Figure 7 using output for a single grid cell, it is evident that algorithms using the two different criteria flag different periods as indicative of the presence of LLJ.
+The tendency for variable criteria to extract lower wind speed LLJ and for fixed criteria to extract higher speed LLJ is potentially evident in frequency differences between groups across varying terrain; for the area of high elevation in the west of the state, fixed criteria extract a higher frequency of LLJ than variable criteria on the western side of the terrain elevation. - 300 Conversely, on the eastern side, LLJ are extracted with higher frequency when a variable criterion is utilized.
+It is thus possible that variations in flow velocity over complex terrain contribute to the frequency differences in LLJ extracted by each criterion (Helbig et al., 2016).
 Areas with lower LLJ wind speed as defined in Figure 5 overlap with areas of higher LLJ frequency when a variable criterion is applied.
 The same is true for higher LLJ speeds when a fixed criterion is applied.
-The inference is that the two detection approaches, regardless of the precise thresholds applied, may exhibit differing ability to identify the presence of a LLJ depending on the causal mechanism, which has implications for regional LLJ studies in complex terrain.
+The inference is that the two detection approaches, regardless of the - 305 precise thresholds applied, may exhibit differing ability to identify the presence of a LLJ depending on the causal mechanism, which has implications for regional LLJ studies in complex terrain.